-In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office and hence business rates outstanding as at 31 March 2021.
+In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as defined by the Valuation Office and hence business rates outstanding as at 31 March 2022.
 As such authorities are required to make a provision for these amounts in the same proportion as the precepting shares (49:50:1).
-In 2020/21 the total provision was reviewed and was kept at £1.768m (no reduction in either the 2010 or 2017 Valuations).
+In 2021/22 the total provision was reviewed and was kept at £1.768m (no reduction in either the 2010 or 2017 Valuations).

-The total national non-domestic rateable value at 31st March 2021 was £88.889m (£85.661m in 2019/20).
-The non-domestic rating multiplier for 2020/21 was 51.2p per £ (50.4p per £ in 2019/20) and the small business non-domestic rating multiplier for 2020/21 was 49.9p per £ (49.1p per £ in 2019/20).
+The total national non-domestic rateable value at 31st March 2022 was £87.994m (£88.889m in 2020/21).
+The non-domestic rating multiplier for 2021/22 was 51.2p per £ (51.2p per £ in 2020/21) and the small business non-domestic rating multiplier for 2022/22 was 49.9p per £ (49.9p per £ in 2020/21).

-One Collection Fund accounting change which has taken place in 2020/21 relates to the phasing of Collection Fund deficits.
+One Collection Fund accounting change which affects 2021/22 relates to the phasing of Collection Fund deficits.
 The intention to implement the three year local tax collection fund deficit phasing was announced by the Secretary of State on 2 July 2020.
 The Local Authorities (Collection Fund: Surplus and Deficit) (Coronavirus) (England) Regulations 2020 were laid before Parliament on 5 November 2020, and came into force on 1 December 2020.
 The regulations amend the rules governing the apportionment of Collection Fund surpluses and deficits for Council Tax and Business Rates set out in the Local Authorities (Funds) (England) Regulations 1992 and the Non-Domestic Rating (Rates Retention) Regulations 2013.
 The phasing of deficits relates only to the 'exceptional amount' (i.e. relating to COVID-19), therefore does not include any amount brought forward into the Collection Fund, relating to previous years surpluses or deficits.

-Group Accounts of Darlington Borough Council as at 31 March 2021
+Group Accounts of Darlington Borough Council as at 31 March 2022